spcourse/homepage/06 homepage/index.md

 - Your stylesheet(s) must use at least five different CSS properties, and at least five different types of CSS selectors.
 You must use the `#id` selector at least once, and the `.class` selector at least once.
 - Images may not be larger than 1MB.
+Your total submission shouldn't be larger than 5MB. **Larger submissions will fail!**

+> Keep in mind that this exercise is mainly here for practice.
+While it can be loads of fun to make a complicated website, we are just doing this to get familiar with HTML.
+Make sure to not invest too much time!

 ## Tips